Chart Color Schemes

 Roseworthy shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area has university qualification rates at 11.8%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.8%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
-Trade and technical skills are prominent, with 47.5% of residents aged 15+ holding vocational credentials - advanced diplomas (9.7%) and certificates (37.8%).
+The area's university qualification rate is 11.8%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are the most common at 8.8%, followed by graduate diplomas (1.6%) and postgraduate qualifications (1.4%).
+Vocational credentials are prevalent, with 47.5% of residents aged 15+ holding them, including advanced diplomas (9.7%) and certificates (37.8%).
+Educational participation is high, with 31.6% of residents currently enrolled in formal education: 12.3% in primary, 9.1% in secondary, and 4.5% in tertiary education.

 Frequently Asked Questions - Education